-In the case of the sheep being herded, I stopped and turned off my engine (and had a quick chat with the farmer who was at the front).
+In the case of the sheep being herded, I stopped and turned off my engine (and had a quick chat with the farmer who was at the front, and who explained to me that the quad bike they were using was cheaper to run than a sheepdog).
 If they were just wandering around in small groups, I passed slowly, keeping my eye on them.
 In the case of the lamb, I stopped, then put my hazard lights on when I saw a car come over the brow of a hill behind me.

 What should you do when passing sheep on the road?